MatthisV/ESILV_Mobile_Dev_Project/README.md

 ### Data Saving:
 The personnal data is stored locally using a SQLite3 database.
 The database is refreshed everytime the user clicks on the "Refresh accounts" button.
-Thus the accounts are available offline if they've been refreshed at least once, here is an example:
+Thus the accounts are available offline if they've been refreshed at least once, here is an example (notice airplane mode):

 ![image](https://user-images.githubusercontent.com/62998958/109496205-a2320b00-7a90-11eb-95c5-e9ec882fdc38.png)